-When the network connection is restored and the system returns to normal operation, edge storage ensures that local video record seamlessly.
+In the case of a network failure—such as a switch failure or the WiFi goes down or entire internet access is down for the site — edge storage offers failover recording so that valuable surveillance footage won’t be lost.
+When the network connection is restored and the system returns to normal operation, edge storage ensures that local video is recorded seamlessly.
 This ensures that clients have uninterrupted video recordings and have consistent system reliability.

 Most decent IP cameras have an on-board SD card slot and you can easily configure the camera to save media locally so that internet disruptions don’t mean you lose footage.
 This means you don’t need separate storage devices or anything complicated — just use the on-board SD card.
 In the case of Camcloud’s cloud video surveillance, customers can configure their preferred edge storage option for each cloud camera right from the Camcloud apps, while also enabling easy retrieval.
 This offers ultimate flexibility in the case of lost network connectivity.